allegro/bigflow/docs/workflow-and-job.md

 The `id` parameter is a string that should be a valid Python variable name.
 For example - `'my_example_job'`, `'MY_EXAMPLE_JOB'`, `'job1234'`.

 The run method takes a single argument - `runtime`.
-The `runtime` parameter is a date-time in form of a string.
+The `runtime` parameter is a date-time in the form of a string.
 You can find more information about `runtime` and scheduling [in the chapter below](#workflow-scheduling-options).

 There are 2 additional parameters, that a job can supply - `retry_count` and `retry_pause_sec`.
 The `retry_count` parameter